coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 category includes donkeys, mules, and ponies), as long as the target creature has fewer Hit Dice than the mount.
-This ability functions like the *command* spell, but the mount must make a DC 21 Concentration check to succeed if it's being ridden at the time.
-If the check fails, the ability does not work that time, but it still counts against the mount's daily uses.
-Each target may attempt a Will save (DC 10 + 1/2 paladin's level + paladin's Cha modifier) to negate the effect.
+This ability functions like the *command* spell, but the mount must make a DC 21 Concentration check to succeed if it’s being ridden at the time.
+If the check fails, the ability does not work that time, but it still counts against the mount’s daily uses.
+Each target may attempt a Will save (DC 10 + 1/2 paladin’s level + paladin’s Cha modifier) to negate the effect.

-*Spell Resistance (Ex):* A mount's spell resistance equals its master's paladin level + 5.
-To affect the mount with a spell, a spellcaster must get a result on a caster level check (1d20 + caster level) that equals or exceeds the mount's spell resistance.
+*Spell Resistance (Ex):* A mount’s spell resistance equals its master’s paladin level + 5.
+To affect the mount with a spell, a spellcaster must get a result on a caster level check (1d20 + caster level) that equals or exceeds the mount’s spell resistance.

 ## Ranger